tsackton/taelgar/Campaigns/Dunmari Frontier/Party Treasure.md

 - A richly detailed, beautifully made painting of an ancient elven forest, of Elven make (at least 500 gp, possibly much more, [[Grimbaskal's Hoard]]).
 - [[Chardon Fan]], part of [[Agata's Treasure]] (carried by Kenzo).
 - A small wooden box holding six small statuettes, each in the shape of a farm animal.
 All are clockwork contraptions which, when properly wound, walk and make the appropriate animal noise.
 There is a cow, a horse, a chicken, a pig, a goat (which was [[Session 40 (DuFr)|given to Dunmari goat herders]]), and a sheep.
 Part of [[Agata's Treasure]].
 Probably worth 10 - 180 gp as a set, perhaps 2-35 gp per item (carried by [[Seeker]]).
-- A silver ewer of Drankorian make found in [[Apollyon's Tower]]
-- A golden serving platter of Drankorian make found in [[Apollyon's Tower]]
 ### Books and Notes
 - Six scrolls (five copies, one original) of Drankorian and Elvish literary works (poems and plays), found as part of the [[Tower of the Colossus Treasure]]
 - [[The Lore of the Feywild]], by [[Ulfgar Frostbeard]], received as a [[Gifts and Purchases|gift]]